max-huenink/Minecraft-Servers/README.md

 Minecraft Servers Creation/Initialization
 ================
 Files for creating/starting minecraft servers (vanilla and snapshot), as well as bukkit servers.
+WARNING: Only works on *nix based computers, may work on windows if you have 'cygwin' installed, but this has not been tested fully.

-Meant to be downloaded, and then unzipped on the Desktop.
-Please create a 'minecraftServers' directory on the Desktop as well, otherwise the scripts will not run properly.
+Make sure to either run 'install.sh' or put all the files in the right directories.
 ## Purpose
 These scripts are for creating/starting minecraft servers (both vanilla and snapshot versions), as well as bukkit servers.